EliaTogni/Univault/Classes/Simulation.md

 -----

 ### Variance Reduction by Control Variates
 $X$ is the random variable output of the simulation, that is the value we are looking for. $\theta$ is its expected value.
-We are able to get another output random variable for the model, $Y$, an intermediate point in the simulation for which we already know the expected value.
+We are able to get another output random variable for the model, $Y$, an intermediate point in the simulation for which we already know the expected value $\mu_y$.
 The random variable $Y$ is a **control variate** for the simulation estimator $X$.

-The technique of control variate is based on the use in our estimator of the following expression $Z = X + c \cdot (Y - \mu)$ as the unbiased estimator of $\theta$ instead of $X$, for any constant $c$.
+The technique of control variate is based on the use in our estimator of the following expression $Z = X + c \cdot (Y - \mu_y)$ as the unbiased estimator of $\theta$ for any constant $c$.

 Let's look at the expected value of $Z$: is the expected value of all the right hand side of the expression and, by linearity, is equal to $\mathbb{E}[Z] = \mathbb{E}[X] + c \cdot \mathbb{E}[Y] - \mu =  \mathbb{E}[X] + c \cdot \mu - \mu =  \mathbb{E}[X]$.